Damares Alves: Personal views and activism

 Deeply religious, she has claimed to have seen a vision of Jesus atop a guava tree, and has stated that "the State is secular, but this minister is extremely Christian, and because of that, she believes in God's design."

 Alves has indicated that religious views should take greater prominence in national politics.
 In 2016 journalists reported that she had addressed worshippers in an Evangelical church telling them, "It is time for the church to tell the nation that we have come ...
 It is time for the church to govern."

 She also disclosed that she is a supporter of "traditional" gender roles within society and an opponent of what she regards as "ideological indoctrination," suggesting that girls should be regarded as "princesses" who wear pink and boys as little "princes" who wear blue.
 In a viral video, she claimed that Elsa from Disney's Frozen must be a lesbian because the princess ends up alone in a castle of ice.
-Alves says that "women are made to be mothers."
+Alves says that "women are made to be mothers.".

 She also supports prohibiting abortion in cases of rape or incest (only supporting it on cases where the mother's or baby's life/health is threatened) and harsher punishments on women trafficking and rape.
-She also previously defended projects to fight juvenile self-harmingand suicide as well as juvenile drug consumption (which includes, in her opinion, hormone blockers).
+She also previously defended projects to fight juvenile self-harming and suicide as well as juvenile drug consumption (which includes, in her opinion, hormone blockers).

 Alves is a vocal critic of the annual carnival festival in Brazil, saying that "carnival parties, unfortunately, are an affront and a disrespect to the Christian faith."
 Alves promised to pass a bill protecting evangelicals who protest at the carnival.

 Personal life

-She has an adoptive daughter of Kamayurá indigenous origin, born in 1998 in Xingu Indigenous Park.
-Some journalists of Época Magazine in Brazil went to the tribe, who claim the child was kidnapped from them; they say she was lured to Brasilia by Damares and an associate named Márcia Suzuki, who presented themselves as missionaries, under the pretense of taking her to the city for dental treatment.
-Alves and her adopted daughter deny it, while Damares claims she saved her from malnutrition and possible infanticide.
+Alves has an adoptive daughter of Kamayurá indigenous origin, born in 1998 in Xingu Indigenous Park.
+Some journalists of Época Magazine in Brazil went to the tribe, who claim the child was kidnapped from them; they say she was lured to Brasilia by Alves and an associate named Márcia Suzuki, who presented themselves as missionaries, under the pretense of taking her to the city for dental treatment.
+Alves and her adopted daughter deny it, while Alves claims she saved her from malnutrition and possible infanticide.